Freenitial/Fast_Bookmarks_Manager/README.md

 ------
 TODO :
-- Restore depth (compress ?)
-- Restore destroy unicode of existing
+- Handle long paths
 - Choose profile to restore in
-- Backup selected count not reliable when confirming
+- Backup selected count not reliable after view and confirming
-- Check backup with custom profiles